lruepke/HTF_lecture/winter2025/_sources/lecture6/transient_problems.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For transient problems, we will need a time loop over all time steps and a way to store/visualize the evolving solution.
 So far, we have plotted only steady-state solutions that we could directly plot using :code:`matplotlib`.
 Now we will have to come up with a different strategy as we want to visualize and analyze the complete transient solution.
 One good way is to use the :code:`meshio` python package to save the solution in XDMF/HDF5 (VTK) format and then analyze it using `ParaView <https://www.paraview.org>`_.
 If you don't have ParaView installed, now is the time ;)

+Load the :code:`transient.xmf` file in ParaView (with the Xdmf3 Reader S) and use the play button to see the transient evolution of the temperature field.

 Here is a minimal code snippet that illustrates the logic:

 .. code-block:: python